frankdeng8/kubernetes-the-hard-way-oci/docs/03-compute-resources.md

 A [subnet](https://cloud.google.com/compute/docs/vpc/#vpc_networks_and_subnets) must be provisioned with an IP address range large enough to assign a private IP address to each node in the Kubernetes cluster.

-Create the `kubernetes` regional subnet in the `kubernetes-the-hard-way` VCN:
+Create the `kubernetes` regional subnet in the `kubernetes-the-hard-way` VCN, the regional subnet is across 3 availability domains in a region.

 ```
 SUBNET=$(oci network subnet create --compartment-id $C \